Brahm — The Supreme God

 The nectar of this form of God and freedom of loving Him, without an inkling of His divine status as almighty God, is unfathomable.
 That is why devotees reject the bliss of liberation and the bliss of Vaikuṇṭha.

-Even atma gyanis (see Gyan) reject their brahmanand and become devotees e.g. being Shukdev Paramhans, King Janak, Shri-Krishna's friend Uddhav etc. But there hasn't been a single bhakt who became a gyani.
+Even atma gyanis (see Gyan) reject their brahmanand and become bhakt.
+A few examples of gyanis are Shukdev Paramhans, King Janak, Shri-Krishna's friend Uddhav.
+On the flip side there not even a single bhakt who has tasted the nectar of divine love and then switched to follow path of gyan.

 Descensions of Brahm

-Brahm has existed in all these 3 forms since eternity.
+Brahm has existed in all these three forms since eternity.
 Vedas reveal that The Supreme God is known as Lord Krishna.
-He is referred to as Lord Krishna Himself or Swayam Shri Krishna (Devanagari: स्वयं श्रीकृष्ण ISO15919: svayaṁ śrīkr̥ṣṇa).
+He is referred to as Lord Krishna Himself or Swayam Shri Krishna (स्वयं श्रीकृष्ण • svayaṁ śrīkr̥ṣṇa).

-All Avatars are swansh of Shri Krishna and are endowed with all of His powers.
-However, they reveal only those powers which are needed in that Avatar.
+Although every Avatar, being a swansh of Shri Krishna, is endowed with all of His powers yet, they reveal only those powers which are needed in that Avatar.
+Management of creation, establishing dharma etc. is done by swansh and saints.

 The Bhagavatam says,